spences10/blog.scottspence.me/src/pages/2017-01-04-twitter-mctwitbot/index.md

 date: "2017-01-04"
 title: "Twitter McTwitBot"
 tags: ['information', 'guide']
-excerpt: "I must say this was great to do and a nice little introduction to [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/)."
+excerpt: "I must say this was great to do and a nice little introduction to node and npm."
 published: true
 ---